Springtails in House: How to Get Rid of Them

 What Are Springtails?

 They feed on mold, fungi, algae, and decaying plant matter.
-This makes them common in damp places like bathrooms, kitchens, basements, and overwatered gardens.
+They love humidity so it is common to be found in places like bathrooms, kitchens, basements, and overwatered gardens.

 Why Do Springtails Come Into the House?